Jaxo/fabric-wiki/blog-posts/Fisking-Why-Bitcoin-Matters.md

-#Fisking "Why Bitcoin Matters"
+#Fisking ``Why Bitcoin Matters''

 In early 2014
 [Marc Andreesen wrote a blog post][Andreesen-Why-Bitcoin-Matters] arguing that Bitcoin is a pivotal technology for financial transactions.
-He makes a number of expansive claims in the post, which I feel are categorically false, and need to be debunked.
+He made a number of expansive claims in the post, which I feel are categorically false, and need to be debunked.
 Hence, this post.

 In this post, I'll focus on two issues:

-* Bitcoin is not a solution to any distributed consensus problem worthy of the name
+* Bitcoin is not a solution to any distributed consensus problem worthy of the name -- and why this should matter to people who build distributed applications (like payment infrastructure)

-* Bitcoin is _wildly_ more fraud- and crime-friendly than the current monetary system, and for good reason
+* Bitcoin is _wildly_ more fraud- and crime-friendly than the current monetary system, and for good reason: its censorship-resistance is _intrinsically_ friendly to crime

-## Bitcoin does not "solve Consensus"
+## Bitcoin does not ``solve Consensus''

 >First, Bitcoin at its most fundamental level is a breakthrough in computer science ...
 Bitcoin is the first practical solution to a longstanding problem in computer science called the Byzantine Generals Problem.
 More generally, the B.G.P. poses the question of how to establish trust between otherwise unrelated parties over an untrusted network like the Internet.

-Bitcoin is **most assuredly not** a solution to BGP in the real world.
+Andreesen here is referring to the ``consensus'' problem in distributed systems, and specifically the version where computers can act in ``corrupt'' (Byzantine) ways.
+I'll explain below first what this problem is and why it's important; second, I'll explain why **Andreesen is flat-out wrong**.

+### Consensus and Byzantine Generals: A Short Tutorial

+Andreesen refers to the "consensus" problem:

+  can multiple computers on a network achieve agreement on the contents of a replicated database application, and the evolution of those contents over time, in the face of specified sorts of failures/corruptions/errors?

+so that (for example) each computer (perhaps run by an independent and competing bank) can trust that the contents of the database accurately reflect the state of some set of transactions amongst the participating banks.
+Classically, the problem comes in two varieties:

+1. The "crash-fault-tolerance" consensus problem: in the face of (some) computers crashing and perhaps later restarting, can we ensure that non-crashed computers achieve consensus as to the contents of some replicated database application?

+2. The "byzantine fault-tolerance" consensus problem (colloquially referred to as
+   [``The Byzantine Generals Problem''][Lamport-Byzantine-Generals]) (or BGP): in the face of (some) computers either crashing, or behaving in (arbitrarily undefined) corrupt ways, can we achieve consensus?

+And further, the problem can be modified by the sort of failures expected of the network:

+* **Synchronous networks** are those where any message can be delayed only by some bounded amount: every message is eventually delivered (hence, **completely unrealistic**)

+* **Asynchronous networks** are those that can arbitrary delay, duplicate, reorder, or drop messages: these are realistic networks.

+So (for instance) the "Synchronous BGP" is one where computers can act in corrupt ways, but the network _never- partitions.
+Whereas, in the "Asynchronous BGP", the network _can_ partition.

+### Bitcoin does not ``solve Consensus''

+The question of whether Bitcoin solves the BGP
+[has been studied][Bitcoin-theory-byzantine-generals] by academics, and in my review of the literature, I have found _no_ examples of academics claiming that Bitcoin solves the ``Asynchronous BGP''.
+Rather, they all study the ``Synchronous BGP''.
+We shoudln't be
+surprised: academics like to write papers with positive results (nobody wants to tell the world that Omega-3 fatty acids are useless), and this is no exception.

+So let's be clear:

+    No evidence exists that Bitcoin can ensure that computers achieve consensus in a world with asynchronous networks (that can partition for arbitrarily long periods of time).
+No evidence whatsoever.

-Academics have written papers about Bitcoin and **Synchronous BGP** (wherein, one assumes that the network does delay messages infinitely -- thus, networks cannot partition).
-But I have found no papers about Bitcoin and **Asynchronous BGP**; it doesn't take a lot of reflection to conclude that if a network partitions, the bitcoin miners on _both sides_ will continue to operate (and hence, will diverge in their idea of the blockchain's contents).
-In the language of the BGP, if the messengers between the generals never get thru, _obviously_ the generals will never be able to agree.
+It doesn't take a lot of reflection to conclude that if a network partitions, the bitcoin miners on _both sides_ will continue to operate (and hence, will diverge in their idea of the blockchain's contents).

 >The Bitcoin ledger is a new kind of payment system.
 Anyone in the
 >world can pay anyone else ... and in many cases, no fees ....
 Bitcoin